-INCORRECT PRICE BY 0.5% OR MORE - trustee will normally direct the manager to compensate the collective investment scheme.
+INCORRECT PRICE BY 0.5% OR MORE - Trustee will normally direct the Manager to compensate the Collective Investment Scheme.

-- 5.6 Dealing between share/unitholders and the manager whether or not shares/unit are created or cancelled - C. Incoming share/unitholders gain vis-a-vis the manager.
-(New share/unitholders buy shares/units at too low a price).
+- 5.6 Dealing between share/unit holders and the Manager whether or not shares/units are created or cancelled - C. Incoming share/unit holders gain vis-a-vis the Manager.
+(New share/unit holders buy shares/units at too low a price).